 During the Inquiry period, the rights guaranteed to Māori in te Tiriti o Waitangi were absent in care settings.
 Similarly, human rights protections were largely absent from care settings for most of the Inquiry period.
-Many children, young people and adults in State and faith-based care were isolated from their whānau, kāinga and communities.
+Many children, young people and adults in State and faith-based care were isolated from their whānau, kainga and communities.
 This contributed to cultural abuse and racism for Pacific and Māori people in care.

 Inadequate standards of care, failure to implement existing standards, and breaches of standards contributed to different forms of serious abuse and neglect across all care settings.
 People in care were regularly dehumanised and denied human dignity.
 These failures resulted in inappropriate and unsafe care placements, and a one-size- fits-all regimented approach to care.